-Due to the passage of several district-wide bond measures, Malibu High School is planning to replace its library and administration building with a new, state-of-the-art facility that includes a library, administrative offices and middle school classrooms.
+Due to the passage of several district-wide bond measures, Malibu High School recently oepned its library and administration building with a new, stateof-the-art facility that includes a library, administrative offices and middle school classrooms.
 A new middle school building containing 12 classrooms opened in fall of 2019.
-With the voters approval of Measure M in the fall of 2019, the district recently completed a master plan process with plans to continue campus improvement to replace aging facilities.
+With the voters approval of Measure M in the fall of 2019, the district recently completed a master plan process and planning of a new high school campus is underway.
+The campus improvements are to replace aging facilities.
 With the previous approval of Measure GSH, the district continues to be able to address the deferred maintenance funding that changed with the statewide implementation of LCFF.

-School Facility Good Repair Status (Most Recent Year) Year and month in which data were collected: 1/15/2020
+School Facility Good Repair Status (Most Recent Year)